MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5987-scenario-include.md

-Analyze which contract lines have expired and need to be removed from service contracts up to the date that you have specified.
+Find contract lines that are expired up to a date that you specify.
+Then remove them from the service contracts.